cisagov/dotgov-home/pages/policies-and-guidelines/program-guidelines.md

     II.
 Information received about incidents described in (a) above shall be considered confidential and shall not be disclosed to the public.

-### Federally Sponsored Domain Guidelines
+## Federal-level domains

-The following applies only to federal Gov Internet domains:
+The following applies only to federal .gov domains:

 1. **CIO Authorization**: All Federal Agency domain requests must come from the Chief Information Officer of the Federal Agency.
 See [www.cio.gov](https://www.cio.gov) for a complete list of federal-agency CIOs.